kakhil2004/portfolio/src/routes/projects/esp32has/+page.md

 ## Why?
 I bought a google home assistant and some lights and could control them using my voice.
 Why not try to use the same thing to water my garden and get some stats about it?

-## High Level Process
+## High Level Process (changed over time)
-1. Decide which communicaiton system to use (WiFi, Bluetooth, NRF24L01 etc.)
+1. Decide which communication system to use (WiFi, Bluetooth, NRF24L01 etc.)
 2. Wire up the electronics
 3. Connect it to [Sinric Pro](https://sinric.pro/)
 4. Complete!